YakiniA/03-Javascript-PasswordGenerator/README.md

 ### Functionality of the application

-* The user clicks the "Generate Password" button for generating the password.
+* The user clicks the "Generate Password" button.
 * The user will be prompted to enter the length of the password.
 * Validation should be done to ensure the range is between 8 and 128 and no other special characters in the password length field.
 * Then the user will be prompted to enter lowercase, uppercase, numeric, and/or special characters to include in the password.